Preparing for Your Surgery

 • deodorants

 Contact lens users should remove them and wear glasses to the surgery center.
+Show up to the surgery center clean and freshly showered with nothing on your skin.

 Get Plenty Of Rest Before Your Plastic Surgery